This post contains affiliate links.

 - Green Protein Boost: Add a handful of fresh spinach or kale for added vitamins and minerals without significantly altering the flavor.
 You can also use a scoop of green superfood powder for an extra nutritional punch.

-- Nut Butter Bliss: Enhance the creaminess and protein content by adding a tablespoon of almond butter, peanut butter, or cashew butter.
+- Nut Butter: Enhance the creaminess and protein content by adding a tablespoon of almond butter, peanut butter, or cashew butter.
 This also provides healthy fats.

-- Toppings Galore: Top your smoothie with toppings like granola, chopped nuts, shredded coconut, or fresh berries for added texture and flavor.
+- Toppings Galore: For added texture and flavor, top your smoothie with granola, chopped nuts, shredded coconut, or fresh berries.

 Ingredients